Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Landau-de Gennes Modelling for Bent-Core Nematic Systems

 where $\n_g$ is the eigenvector with the non-degenerate eigenvalue and $S_g$ is proportional to the eigenvalue associated with $\n_g$.
 If $S_g>0$, then $\n_g$ is the GS director. $\Q_g$ can be biaxial for $d=3$ (and not for $d=2$) when it has three distinct eigenvalues.
 In 2D,

 where $\n_g$ is the GS director and $S_g$ is positive.
 When $d=2$, the defect set is identified with the nodal set of $S_g$.
 For completeness, $I_d$ is the identity matrix in $d$ dimensions.

-Analogously, we define an ES LdG order parameter, $\mathbf{Q}_c$, to describe the state of ordering of the ES molecules and based on the assumption that the ES molecules form cybotactic clusters, we refer to $\mathbf{Q}_c$ as the cluster order parameter.
-For example, in $d=2$, we have where $\n_c$ is the ES/cluster director and $S_c$ is positive.
-As an immediate consequence, we have two tensor order parameters, $\mathbf{Q}_g$ and $\mathbf{Q}_c$, as opposed to two scalar order parameters, $S_g$ and $S_c$ in \cite{madhusudana2017two}, that can describe complex information about the GS and ES directors, structural transitions and confinement effects in inhomogeneous systems which are outside the scope of the two-state model in \cite{madhusudana2017two}.
+We treat the cybotactic clusters as uniformly distributed sub-nanometric/very small clusters, such that the size of the cluster is much smaller than the spacing between the clusters and the volume fraction of the clusters is much smaller than unity.
+This is the so-called ``dilute limit" in homogenization theory \cite{canevarihomogenisation}, consistent with the assumptions in Madhusudana's paper.
+In this case, the highly localised cybotactic clusters interact with the surrounding GS molecules by means of an averaged field, the $\mathbf{Q}_c$ - tensor field, referred to as the cluster order parameter in this paper.
+In principle, $\mathbf{Q}_c$ contains information about the cluster shapes and the GS-ES interactions, assuming that the clusters do not interact with each other.
+For example, in $d=2$, we have where $\n_c$ is referred to as the \emph{ES/cluster director} and $S_c$ is positive.
+As an immediate consequence, we have two tensor order parameters, $\mathbf{Q}_g$ and $\mathbf{Q}_c$, as opposed to two scalar order parameters, $S_g$ and $S_c$ in \cite{madhusudana2017two}, that can describe complex information about the GS and cluster directors, structural transitions and confinement effects in inhomogeneous systems which are outside the scope of the two-state model in \cite{madhusudana2017two}.

 The corresponding generalised LdG-type free energy is where $\Omega$ is a $d$-dimensional bounded domain with Lipschitz boundary and $d=2,3$.
-The first two terms are the elastic energy density terms associated with $\mathbf{Q}_g$ and $\mathbf{Q}_c$ respectively, i.e., we assume a one-constant elastic energy density to penalise spatial inhomogeneities in $\mathbf{Q}_g$ and $\mathbf{Q}_c$ such as strong deformations of the clusters, interior defects etc. We note that other choices of the elastic energy density are also possible, see \cite{hanpreferronematics}. $K_g$ and $K_c$ denote the positive elastic constants of the GS and ES molecules, respectively.
+The first two terms are the elastic energy density terms associated with $\mathbf{Q}_g$ and $\mathbf{Q}_c$ respectively, i.e., we assume a one-constant elastic energy density to penalise spatial inhomogeneities in $\mathbf{Q}_g$ and $\mathbf{Q}_c$ such as strong GS-ES interactions, interior defects, geometric frustration etc. $K_g$ and $K_c$ denote the positive elastic constants associated with $\mathbf{Q}_g$ and $\Q_c$ respectively.
+We note that other choices of anisotropic elastic energy densities are also possible, see \cite{han2022elastic}.
+For BCN materials, the bend elastic constant $K_{33}$ is often considerably smaller than the splay ($K_{11}$) or twist ($K_{22}$) constants, reflecting an intrinsic bend‑softening associated with the molecular geometry.
 The mole fraction of the ES molecules $a_x$ is given by